CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/D-strings/README.md

 In programming there are different _types of_ data.
 You've used one data type already: **string**.

-Computers recognise strings as a sequence of characters but to humans, strings are simply lines of text.
+Computers recognize strings as a sequence of characters but to humans, strings are simply lines of text.

 ```js
 var message = "This is a string";